 When Congress and state legislatures consider approaches to tax reform, policymakers must carefully consider the negative effects on families if changes to public policy make it more expensive to obtain financial and retirement security.

-ACLI has partnered with the Association of Advanced Life Underwriting, GAMA International, Insured Retirement Institute, National African-American Insurance Association, National Association of Fixed Annuities, National Association of Independent Life Brokerage Agencies, and National Association of Insurance and Financial Advisors, and Women in Insurance & Financial Services to educate policymakers about the critical role life insurers’ products play in the lives of American families, businesses, and communities.
-Visit
+ACLI has partnered with the American Fraternal Alliance, Association of Advanced Life Underwriting, GAMA International, Insured Retirement Institute, National African-American Insurance Association, National Association of Fixed Annuities, National Association of Independent Life Brokerage Agencies, National Association of Insurance and Financial Advisors, and Women in Insurance & Financial Services to educate policymakers about the critical role life insurers’ products play in the lives of American families, businesses, and communities.

-Co-chaired by Reps.
-Pat Tiberi (R-OH) and Richard Neal (D-MA) and Sens.
-Chris Murphy (D-CT) and Johnny Isakson (R-GA), the bipartisan, bicameral caucus will work to educate lawmakers about the ongoing need for public policy that encourages Americans to save more, plan ahead, and protect their financial and retirement security.
+Co-chaired by Democrats John Larson (CT), Al Lawson (FL) and Donald Norcross (NJ) and Republicans George Holding (NC), Bill Huizenga (MI) and Tim Walberg (MI), the bipartisan caucus will work to educate lawmakers about the ongoing need for public policy that encourages Americans to save more, plan ahead, and protect their financial and retirement security.
 Learn more about the caucus here.